FRCTeam1073-TheForceTeam/vision2024/README.md

   - Handle multiple AprilTag trackers for alignment and navigation landmarks.
   - Game-piece detection and tracking.

+Note: Please note that once a machine is set up properly all you need to do for an additional account on the machine is the SSH/Github setup above and the local installation of _pynetworktables_ below.
+You do not need to duplicate any of the apt-get installation steps for additional accounts on a machine.

 ## Basic Dev Package Installation:

 ```